dart-lang/site-www/src/_guides/language/effective-dart/design.md

 here!" because a bare name after a `.` means "field".

 Dart is *not* like that.
 In Dart, *all* dotted names are member invocations that may do computation.
-Fields are the special-case — getters whose implementation is provided by the language.
-In other words, getters are not "particularly slow fields" in Dart, fields are "particularly fast getters".
+Fields are special — they're getters whose implementation is provided by the language.
+In other words, getters are not "particularly slow fields" in Dart; fields are "particularly fast getters".

-Even so, choosing a getter over a method sends an important signal to the caller and you should use a getter when that's the signal you want to send.
+Even so, choosing a getter over a method sends an important signal to the caller.
 The signal, roughly, is that the operation is "field-like".
 The operation, at least in principle, *could* be implemented using a field, as far as the caller knows.
 That implies:

 *   **The operation does not take any arguments and returns a result.**